frimtec/pikett-assist/README.md

 #### Ringtone volume

 Defines whether PAssist should control the ringtone volume during on-call duty or not.
-The desired ringtone volumes can be defined for the day and night profile separably.
+The desired ringtone volumes can be defined for the day and night profile separately.
 If activated, the ringtone volume is automatically restored to the former value, when on-call duty is finished.

 #### Battery drain